Local Medical Marijuana Cultivation & Possession Guidelines in California

 Manteca Health and Safety Code 8.35 requires medical marijuana to be grown in a "secure enclosed structure."
 No collective cultivation of over twelve plants is permitted in residential districts, and a cooperative or collective must file articles of incorporation with the state and "conduct its business for the mutual benefit of its members."

-October 2013 - Mariposa County supervisors expect to vote on a proposal by the end of the year to limit each parcel to 12 plants and prohibit any outdoor grows within 1,000 feet of schools, bus stops, churches, parks, or youth oriented facilities.
-Violators could face fines of one thousand dollars per day and up to six months in jail.
+April 2014 - Mariposa County supervisors enacted an ordinance that limits each parcel to 12 plants and prohibit any outdoor grows within 1,000 feet of schools, bus stops, churches, parks, or youth oriented facilities.
+Violators face fines of one thousand dollars per day and up to six months in jail.
 Read more.

 In January 2012, Mendocino rescinded its ordinance allowing for regulated 99-plant gardens.
 The maximum allowable indoor or outdoor garden in Mendocino county is now 25 plants per parcel; indoors, plants are also limited to 100 contiguous square feet.
 The sheriff's office still offers voluntary zip-tie permits for about $25 apiece.
 See the ordinance.